Tier 1 — must know Canine Hematology Critical care

 Stabilize

-Packed RBC transfusion if oxygen delivery is inadequate
+Packed RBC transfusion when clinical oxygen delivery is inadequate

 Core Rx

-Often the first board answer unless the question clearly asks about refractory disease.
+This is the central primary-IMHA treatment answer unless the stem clearly asks about refractory disease.

 Also